Related articles:

 A. Many students are able to successfully Show Good Cause more than once.
 But your response to a second or third Show Good Cause notification must be carefully written.
 We recommend you contact us for assistance.

 A. There is usually something you can include to provide the faculty with confidence that you understand what is required to pass the course and that you have a plan for improvement.
-We recommend that you read our Show Good Cause and Exclusion Survival Kit and contact us for assistance.
+We recommend you read our advice and contact us for assistance.

 Stay in touch with us